ghackwrench/F256_Jr_Kernel_DOS/kernel/calls.md

 **Notes**

 * As with POSIX, the kernel may write fewer bytes than requested.
 This is not an error.
-When it happens, the user is expected to simply call **File.Read** again to get more data.
+When it happens, the user is expected to simply call **File.Write** again to write more data.

 * To reduce the risk of losing events while reading data from IEC devices, IEC write transfers are artificially limited to 64 bytes at a time.
 This limit may be lifted once we have interrupt driven IEC transfers.